 \section{Parabolic estimates near smooth obstacles}

 In this section, we compute several parabolic evolution equations for the smooth IMCF near a smooth obstacle.
-The aim is to show the following: if $\Sigma_t$ evolves under the IMCF in a smooth domain $\Omega$, such that \begin{enumerate}[label={(\arabic*)}, nosep] \item $\nu_{\Sigma_t}$ is approximately equal to $\nu_{\Omega}$ on $\p\Omega$ (where $\nu$ denote the outer unit normal of the corresponding objects), \item in some neighborhood of $\p\Omega$ we have $\metric{\nu_{\Sigma_t}}{\p_r}\geq\frac12$ (where $\p_r$ is an extention of $\nu_\Omega$, see below), \end{enumerate} then it holds $\metric{\nu_{\Sigma_t}}{\p_r}\geq 1-Cr^\gamma-o(1)$ in some smaller neighborhood of $\p\Omega$.
+The aim is to show the following: if $\Sigma_t$ evolves under the IMCF in a smooth domain $\Omega$, such that \begin{enumerate}[label={(\arabic*)}, nosep] \item $\nu_{\Sigma_t}$ is approximately equal to $\nu_{\Omega}$ on $\p\Omega$ (where $\nu$ denotes the outer unit normal of the corresponding objects), \item in some neighborhood of $\p\Omega$ we have $\metric{\nu_{\Sigma_t}}{\p_r}\geq\frac12$ (where $\p_r$ is an extension of $\nu_\Omega$, see below), \end{enumerate} then $\metric{\nu_{\Sigma_t}}{\p_r}\geq 1-Cr^\gamma-o(1)$ in some smaller neighborhood of $\p\Omega$.
 This estimate enters the proofs in Section \ref{sec:exist} in showing the $C^{1,\alpha}$ regularity of level sets and boundary regularity of blow-up limits.

 The following notations are used consistently in the present and the next sections.
 Suppose $\Omega$ is a smooth domain in a Riemannian manifold $M$.
 Define the signed distance function

 For $\delta\in\RR$, we denote $\Omega_\delta:=\big\{x\in M: r(x)<\delta\big\}$.
 We use $r_0$ to denote a radius such that $r(x)$ is smooth in $\Omega\setminus\bar{\Omega_{-r_0}}$.
 In Lemma \ref{lemma-para:delta_p}$\,\sim\,$\ref{lemma-para:box_eta}, the existence of such a radius is implicitly assumed.
 In $\Omega\setminus\bar{\Omega_{-r_0}}$ we define the outer radial vector field $\p_r:=\D r$.